Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 # 100 Days Of Frontend Interview Questions

-This repo will contain 500 frontend interview questions which will contain HTML, CSS, Javascript & React questions.
-This will now contain any problems, just theory questions which we can answer in less than 20 seconds.
+This repo will contain 500 frontend interview questions which will have HTML, CSS, Javascript & React questions.
+I will not any problems, just theory questions which we can answer in less than 20 seconds.

 I will add 5 questions a day in this repo.